Avowed is so much more than a Skyrim clone — here's everything we know

 Some fans have recognized those massive statues seen in the trailer as Galawain, a god related to hunting.
 Many are still trying to figure out the exact connection to the mainline Pillars games, but it's safe to say Avowed has folks abuzz with theories.

-From a gameplay perspective, the Windows Central report teases that many spells like Jolting Touch, Fireball, and Fetid Caress will return in Avowed.
+From a gameplay perspective, the Windows Central report teases that many spells from Pillars of Eternity, like Jolting Touch, Fireball, and Fetid Caress will return in Avowed.
 Instead of playing like an isometric cRPG, these spells will be cast from a first-person perspective with complex hand gestures.
 Weapon enchantment, guns, and familiar enemies like Xaurips were also teased in that report.

 How is Avowed like Skyrim?